tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 “Nothing!
 All clear!
 Get inside.”

 We’ve put Batu on a bed.
 Kiril closed the door and we barricaded it with the table and the chest.
-If we wished to survive, we had to hold this hut till the sunrise, which was supposed to be any moment now.
+If we wished to survive, we had to hold this hut till the sunrise.
 For now, we could rest.
-Keril moved the skull somewhere in the corner facing toward the wall.
+Kiril moved the skull somewhere in the corner facing toward the wall.

 “It looks creepy” he confessed, red with embarrassment.